opendcs/opendcs/docs/source/start-routingspec.rst

 OpenDCS Routing Spec - Introduction
 ###################################

-A **Routing Spec** is a process that retreives data, decodes it, formats it, and then puts it somewhere.
+A **Routing Spec** is a process that retrieves data, decodes it, formats it, and then puts it somewhere.

 In other words, a defined routing spec is a set of instructions that do the following steps:

 #.
-Identify a source to retreive information from
+Identify a source to retrieve  information from
 #.
 Transform information to a time series based on pre-described set of rules
 #.
-Match tranformed information to a time series or group of time series in relevant database
+Match transformed information to a time series or group of time series in relevant database
 #.
 Put information into database or alternative format
 #.
 Do step 1-4 for multiple locations, in one defined routing spec